 Statistics Reveal a Grim Truth

 The last statistics on PCP seem to have been taken between 2007-2009.
 According to the National Survey on Drug Use and Health, in 2008, 99,000 Americans from age 12 and upwards had used PCP at least once during the past year.
 Over 37,000 of them had to be taken to the emergency room because of their usage.
 About six million people admitted to having used PCP during their lifetime.

 It is difficult to obtain exact statistics on PCP related accidents and deaths because in many cases, PCP was not suspected or tested for.
-Many PCP related deaths were due to drowning or other accidents that could have been from other causes, and were therefore not attributed to PCP use.
+Many PCP related deaths were due to drowning or other accidents that could have been from other causes and were therefore not attributed to PCP use.

 People who are addicted to Phencyclidine can benefit from inpatient rehab.
 There, the person can be supported as they wean themselves from the drug.
-In an inpatient rehab they can have easy access to counseling and education.
+In an inpatient rehab, they can have easy access to counseling and education.
 This counseling can include both group and one-on-one therapy to help the person understand the addiction and how it has impacted his or her physical, mental and even spiritual health.
-The patient can also discuss how the addiction has affected his or her relationship with friends, family and work.
+The patient can also discuss how the addiction has affected his or her relationship with friends, family, and work.
 He or she can benefit from the experience of other Phencyclidine addicts and possibly help someone in return.

 Family therapy may also be an option to help the person quit the addiction.
 Some people who are addicted need the additional benefit of their family’s love and support to help them become sober and stay that way.

 The individual might also be given assignments like writing in a journal or workbook or taking up new, healthier behavior patterns.
-In inpatient rehab, he or she may also be given vocational counseling that will help them find a job when they are released from rehab.
-Some may even be accepted back into his or her old job as long as they can show that they’re clean and responsible.
+In inpatient rehab, he or she may also be provided vocational counseling that will help them find a job when they are released from rehab.
+Some may even be accepted back into his or her old position as long as they can show that they’re clean and responsible.